 I don’t often get worked up about chocolate desserts or snacks.
 Most of them simply aren’t intense enough for me.
 Others are too sweet.
 I’m not interested in watered-down sugary sweet chocolate or creamy milk-chocolate derivatives.
 If I’m going to eat chocolate, I want it to be assertive, aggressive and powerful.
 That’s the kind of chocolate that gets a real chocolate lover excited.

-These cookies excite the hell out of me.
+These chocolate drop cookies excite the hell out of me.
 Oh yes.
 Yes they do.

 If you’re a lover of chocolate on the dark side, the kind with more cacao than sugar, the kind with an ever so-subtle note of bitterness in the background, then I have here the cure for every other badly made cookie that’s ever been foisted on you.
 This is the recipe that can make the end of a bad day a good place to be.
 These are the cookies that can take you to a state of chocolate nirvana.
 These are the cookies that will change your life for the better.

 Just look at these things!

 There’s no wimpy chocolate flavor here.
 In fact, lovers of overly sweet chocolate desserts may just want to stop reading this and check out these Mocha Caramel Cappuccino Tartelettes instead.
 These are too much for you.
 Try at your own risk.